Nehal70/GNNs-From-Scratch/README.md

 This repository showcases advanced implementations of classical Machine Learning algorithms, Neural Networks, and Graph Neural Networks built entirely from scratch using CUDA for GPU acceleration.
 The CUDA and C++ implementations demonstrate real-world high-performance computing applications, while Python serves as a reference implementation for understanding the underlying mathematics and logic.

+Read this to learn more about this project : https://medium.com/@nehalsinghal77/learning-gnns-05dab59fccc3

 Expected Completion : 10th October, 2025

 ## Project Goals